Parental Involvement – Come and Join us.

 We take part in many charity fundraising activities, many chosen by our parents, such as the Macmillan Big Coffee morning as well as national ones such as Children in Need.

-Our school offers parents the full range of services for an extended school, such as a free breakfast club on site, after school childcare, adult education, care for children from 0 to 3, although some of these services will be provided from The Rainbow Children’s Centre, Wheeler Street.
+Our school offers parents the full range of services for an extended school, such as a free breakfast club on site, after school childcare at Wheeler Street school, adult education, although some of these services will be provided from The Rainbow Children’s Centre, Wheeler Street.
 We have many varied after school clubs.

 What our Parents Think